Why You Should Own Your Name’s Custom URL and How To Buy It

 Again, you do not have to build a brand new website just because you buy your URL.
 You can just forward it to somewhere like an About.me page or LinkedIn.
 Anywhere that you would want someone to land FIRST if they wanted to learn more about you is appropriate for it.

-Because if you don’t, someone else will and they will profit off your name.
+If you don’t have your own URL, someone else will and they will profit off your name.

 If you do not purchase your own custom URL, someone else might and they will profit off it.
 This is especially true if you’re a public figure, writer or anyone with anything remotely close to notoriety.
 It’s because there’s value in your name and if you don’t take advantage of it, they can.